President Donald Trump last year withdrew the United States from the Paris climate agreement.

 How many nations are part of the accord?

-As of May 2017, of the 196 negotiating countries that signed the agreement, 147 parties have ratified it.
+Of the 196 negotiating countries that signed the agreement, 181 parties have ratified it as of today.

 According to the Independent, the Russian government said it fully supports the agreement, but added its goals would be less effective without the participation of major countries.